Mottie/github-reserved-names/oddballs.md

 * https://github.com/watching
 * https://github.com/save-net-neutrality (atypical layout)

+## Not reserved, but page is typical

+This entry **is not** labeled as a *reserved* name, but it has been listed in the `reserved-names.json` file because of special circumstances.

+* https://github.com/ghost - Catch all user page for deleted users.

 ## Misc

 This entry **is labeled** as a *reserved* name, and it *is listed* in the `reserved-names.json` file.